kalo69/esx_scoreboard/README.md

 ![Preview image](https://i.imgur.com/z3UXs6K.jpg)

-## Feautures
+## Features

 - Light on performance
-- See all players ping, and colored depending on the ping
+- See all players ping, which is colored
-- Controller friendly!
-Dpad up or F10 to open the scoreboard by default.
+- Press F9 to open the scoreboard by default

 ## Getting uptime to work

 Properly install the [uptime](https://forum.fivem.net/t/release-show-uptime-in-server-list/162956) thing by Hawaii.
 If you don't want it then you can remove its code.

+## Getting players in queue to work

+There's an event available named `esx_scoreboard:updatePlayersInQueue` that has an argument, which is the numbers of players in queue.
+Add it where applicable to your queue script, or remove its code.

 ## Credits